scimma/hop-client/doc/user/auth.rst

 In order to generate a configuration file, one can run :code:`hop configure setup`, which prompts the user for a username and password to connect to Hopskotch to publish or subscribe to messages.
+If you have the credentials csv file, you can use it in the configuration file generation as :code:`hop configure setup --import_cred <CREDENTIALS_FILE>`

 The default location for the configuration file can be found with :code:`hop configure locate`, which points by default to :code:`${HOME}/.config/hop/config.toml`, but can be configured